 Forensic Accounting Job Outlook and Salary:

-CNNMoney lists forensic accounting as one of their top 100 careers with big growth, great pay, and satisfying work, and ranked forensic accountant as the 24th best job in America.
-The U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook reported a median annual salary for a forensic accountant to be $65,940 in the United States.
+U.S. News lists accounting as one of their top 100 careers for 2023, with big growth, great pay, and satisfying work.
+The U.S. Bureau of Labor Statistics 2022 Occupational Employment Statistics reported a median annual salary for a forensic accountant to be $78,000 in the United States.

-The expected job growth over the next ten years for all accountant/auditor position is 11 percent according to the BLS, who say.
+The expected job growth through 2032 for all accountant/auditor position is 4.4% according to the BLS, who say.
 “Stricter laws and regulations, particularly in the financial sector, will likely increase the demand for accounting services as organizations seek to comply with new standards.”

 Most popular industries for careers are:

 - Regulatory agency: FDIC, FED, FTC, NLRB, SEC